FREE Case Review (866) 588-0600

 What’s the Problem With Spinal Cord Stimulator Devices?

-The lawyers at Schmidt & Clark, LLP, are investigating potential lawsuits on behalf of individuals who have been injured by allegedly defective spinal cord stimulator devices.
+The lawyers at Schmidt & Clark, LLP, are investigating potential lawsuits on behalf of individuals who allegedly defective spinal cord stimulator devices have injured.

 Based on data from U.S. Food and Drug Administration (FDA) databases, adverse health complications associated with spinal cord stimulators include burns, electric shocks, device migration, heart damage, bowel and bladder dysfunction, and severe pain.